mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

  Also: **what new-starter antipatterns should we avoid?**

+The specific times there (day/week/month/year) are rather arbitrary - intended to make sure we consider their changing needs as they settle into their new job.

-This generated *a lot* of ideas.
-So we merged them into similar groups and considered the question from another angle: **What roles need to exist to make sure that the starter's needs are met?**
+So, this generated *a lot* of ideas.
+So we discussed them for a while and then considered the question from another angle: **What roles need to exist to make sure these needs are met?**

 We identified 6 independent roles, and made sure that each of the needs would be naturally met by a person in one of the roles.
 A few important notes: